ralph-bergmann/inject.dart/book/src/chapter_4_managing_application_state_through_di.md

 abstraction is powerful because it allows us to change the underlying storage implementation without affecting the components that use it.

-The `MyHomeViewModel` will serve as an intermediary between our UI and the data layer.
+The `MyHomePageViewModel` will serve as an intermediary between our UI and the data layer.
 It will depend on the `CounterRepository` (injected through our DI system) and provide the UI with the state and methods it needs.
 This creates a clean separation between how data is presented and how it's